steinee/GettingDataProject/CodeBook.md

 =====================
 In R, column 1 is integer, column 2 is a factor.
 All others are numerics.

+All of the below numeric featuers are either means or stndard deviations as indicated by the name.
+Importantly, note that the input data for this project was normalized to the range -1 to 1.
+That is, all the variables were altered by subtracting thei means to center them around zero and then divided by the range of the data to normalize the range to -1 to 1.
+Thus, some standard deviations will appear here as negative.
+This processing was performed to make the data more suitable for machine learning.

-1                              Activity One of 6 possible values:
+1. Activity One of 6 possible values:
 *                                                  WALKING
 *                                                  WALKING_UPSTAIRS
 *                                                  WALKING_DOWNSTAIRS
 *                                                  SITTING
 *                                                  STANDING
 *                                                  LAYING
-2                               Subject Integer from 1 to 30 identifying a test subject
+2. Subject Integer from 1 to 30 identifying a test subject

-All of the below featuers are either means or stndard deviations as indicated by the name.
-Importantly, note that the input data for this project was normalized to the range -1 to 1.
-That is, all the variables were altered by subtracting thei means to center them around zero and then divided by the range of the data to normalize the range to -1 to 1.
-Thus, some standard deviations will appear here as negative.
-This processing was performed to make the data more suitable for machine learning.

 3.                     tBodyAcc.mean...X
 4.                     tBodyAcc.mean...Y
 5.                     tBodyAcc.mean...Z